-So understanding the difference between the operation of stack and queue is crucial.
+So understanding the difference between the operations of stack and queue is crucial.

 What are the operations are involved in Stack?

-Stack uses ‘top’ pointer which is always pointed to the most recent added element in the stack.
+Stack uses ‘top’ pointer which is always pointed to the most recently added element in the stack.

 The operation of adding an element to the stack is PUSH operation.